ADempiere

 Download the ADempiere Source

 Download, install and configure your version control tools.
-See ADempiere Version Control for instructions.
+See for instructions.
 You may find tools that integrate with Eclipse directly but it is recommended to use those that include the latest versions of Mercurial and Git.
 Once you have your pristine and working clones created, you should update the working clone to the desired branch head.

 Import the your working clone as a project in your IDE.
 The project includes nested subprojects but it is not necessary to import these as separate projects.